Howuhh/jb_internship_task/README.md

 # Limitations

-In the current state it is possible to add contour on a plot with gaussian kde `contour=True`, but this is not the same as "core/not-core" or “core/allowed“generously allowed” regions.
+- In the current state it is possible to add contour on a plot with gaussian kde `contour=True`, but it's not the same as "core/not-core" or “core/allowed“generously allowed” regions.
+- No chain labels.